RedHatQE/CodeQuality/documentation/python/pythondoc.md

 - python 2.7+
 - [coverage.py](http://coverage.readthedocs.io/en/latest/cmd.html)

-> ⚔ Note: notice there are several methods and tools to run code coverage such as [nose](http://nose.readthedocs.io/en/latest/), [pytest](http://doc.pytest.org/en/latest/), [pyunit](https://wiki.python.org/moin/PyUnit), [testools](https://testtools.readthedocs.io/en/latest/), as well as running coverage in a different [subprocess and pre-configuring your coverage testing environment](https://mojo.redhat.com/docs/DOC-1007254).
+> ⚔ Note: notice there are several methods and tools to run code coverage such as [nose](http://nose.readthedocs.io/en/latest/), [pytest](http://doc.pytest.org/en/latest/), [pyunit](https://wiki.python.org/moin/PyUnit) as well as, [testools](https://testtools.readthedocs.io/en/latest/).
 > we will only introduce one way of going about it which we have concluded to be the most suitable and straightforward for this process.

 ### Running code coverage manually